 But with this many coincidences among land animals alone, even before he gets to birds, one begins to wonder whether it actually is coincidence or in fact an echo of Semitic phonosemantics in western Indo-European.

 Dr. Zaidan Ali Jassem has done similar analysis linking Indo-European words to Arabic, another Semitic language.
 Other linguists such as Grzegorz Jagodziński at least admit that many IE-to-Semitic correspondences are false cognates, though Theo Vennemann and others have hypothesized Germanic loans from Semitic..

 In E-Word, Mozeson groups the letters of the Hebrew alphabet into seven equivalence classes whose members share a place or manner of articulation.
-These equivalence classes incidentally are reminiscent of those used in Soundex indexing.
+These equivalence classes incidentally are reminiscent of those used in Soundex indexing, and there are as many of them as there are syllables in Solresol.
 He defines a color for each in the glosses: